hsntgm/nginx-fastcgi-cache-purge-preload-wordpress/README.md

 Pluginless Nginx cache management solution for wordpress.
 If you have ngx_cache_purge or nginx_cache_purge modules then some wordpress plugins are available.
 Check Nginx Helper or Cache Sniper for Nginx.
 On my side none of them worked as expected so I decided to make my own solution.

-## Integration is pretty simple if you are native linux user and manage your own server --<br/>
+## Integration is pretty simple if you are native linux user and managing your own server.
+Here is the short explanation of proper php-fpm nginx setup --<br/>

 #### PHP-FPM-USER (as known as the website user)
 The PHP-FPM user should be a special user that you create for running your website, whether it is Magento, WordPress, or anything.